panastasiadis/starwars-api/README.md

 # StarWars API

 A FastAPI-based asynchronous REST API for Star Wars data, featuring films, characters, and starships.
-Data is synchronized from the public SWAPI and stored in a PostgreSQL database.
+Data is synchronized from the public API  **https://swapi.info** and stored in a PostgreSQL database.
 The project uses SQLModel ORM, Alembic for migrations, and is containerized with Docker.

 ## Features